 This is relatively simple to do.
 Just boot into your BIOS from the powered down state.
 I assume you know how to boot into your laptops BIOS, and if you don’t, it is just a simple google search away.
 Make sure you enter your laptop model because it varies with the motherboard.

 Anyway, after you load up your BIOS, head over to the last option which says Exit and navigate down to load setup defaults.
 Hit enter and confirm by clicking Yes.
-Your bios should now be reset back to defaults and hopefully, this should fix the battery issue.
+Your bios should now be reset back to defaults and hopefully, this should fix the computer plugged in not charging issue.